 How to Start the College Scholarship Process

-Do you want your students to win money for school, but have no idea how to start the college scholarship process?
+Do you want to win money for school, but have no idea how to start the college scholarship process?
+Help is here!

 This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 Thank you for helping fund the Savor Summer College Scholarship!

 College is increasingly so expensive that parents and their students are desperate to find ways to help pay for it.
 I helped my son win over $100,000 in college scholarships and want to help you too.
 How did I do it?
 Read my story here.

 ~ Monica Matthews

 Most parents have heard that there is a lot of college scholarship money out there for their students to win, but have no idea what to do or where to start in the process of finding and applying for them.
 I recommend that parents begin by talking to their students about their financial situation and how they plan to make the scholarship process a team effort.
 If students are aware of their parents’ desire to help them find and win scholarships, they will be more willing to do their share of the work involved.
 (Learn how I helped my son win scholarships and graduate from college debt-free here)

 Talking about the high cost of college, the family’s financial situation, and how scholarship money can greatly reduce future student debt will help students see how important it is to start early and do everything they can to win scholarships.
 These conversations are not always comfortable, but are extremely important as students begin their college search and start to get inundated with standardized test prep information and college brochures early on in high school.

 The next step is to set up a file box with the following folders: resume, transcripts, letters of recommendation, community service, test results, honors/awards won, tax information, applied scholarships, not yet applied, scholarships won, college brochures, essays, employment, and printing materials.